-As the name suggests dispersible baby aspirin can be placed in the water and allow disintegrate before administration.
+As the name suggests, dispersible baby aspirin can be placed in the water and allowed to disintegrate before administration.
 Low-dose dispersible aspirin can be swallowed whole with a drink of water.

-Gastro-resistant aspirin 75mg tablets (also known as enteric coated tablets / EC) are formulated to prevent dissolution in the stomach.
-Gastro-resistant formulation of low dose aspirin tablets was designed to minimise the risk of stomach irritation, since EC formulation dissolves slowly, releasing the drug in the duodenum (small intestine), after the stomach.
+Gastro-resistant aspirin 75mg tablets (also known as enteric-coated tablets / EC) formulated to prevent dissolution in the stomach.
+Gastro-resistant formulation of low dose aspirin tablets was designed to minimize the risk of stomach irritation since EC formulation dissolves slowly, releasing the drug in the duodenum (small intestine) after the stomach.

-However, there is not enough evidence to support the gastro-protective role of aspirin EC (NECS, 2016).
-Additionally, there are conflicting opinions suggesting that aspirin EC may have reduced the antiplatelet effects as compared to a standard release aspirin (ibid).
+However, there is not enough evidence to support the gastro-protective role of gastro-resistant aspirin (NECS, 2016).
+Additionally, conflicting opinions suggest that gastro-resistant aspirin may have reduced the antiplatelet effects compared to a standard release aspirin (ibid).